-The Kinderhook plates are really just a small blip in the story of Joseph Smith’s very complex and full life.
+The Kinderhook plates are a small un-noteworthy blip in the story of Joseph Smith’s very complex and full life.
 Because they have nothing to do with revelation, there is no doctrine that comes from them and no real benefit to studying them.
-There is simply no reason for them to ever come up in normal Church or Seminary settings.
+There is simply no reason for them to ever come up in normal church history discussions or seminary settings.

 The only time the Kinderhook plates are brought up today is when anti-Mormons try to use them to discredit the prophet Joseph Smith.
 But as I have studied the history and put the pieces of this story together, it turns out that the reason we even know the truth about the Kinderhook plates is because of a failed anti-Mormon effort in 1879.
 Ironically, it was those anti-Mormon attempts that preserved the evidence showing that Joseph Smith did not fall for a hoax.